5 ways to drive revenue for your student-let landlords

 Market it well ahead of time

-Demand for student properties comes in waves, which is great for understanding when to market the property to make sure you've accepted the next student before the previous one leaves.
-You can get contracts signed off much further in advance than for the private rented sector - you can aim to renew your current students by December for the summer, for example.
+The demand for student properties comes in waves, which is great for understanding when to market the property.
+It also means landlords can make sure they’ve accepted the next student before the previous one leaves.
+Contracts can be signed off much further in advance in comparison to the private rented sector, as landlords can aim to renew the current students by December for the summer, for example.

 Make the most of summer holidays

-The alternative is offering a reduced rent over the summer - knowing that they'll return to their families for that time - with the caveat that you or the landlord can access the property to renovate or do any maintenance.
+The alternative is offering a reduced rent over the summer - knowing that they'll return to their families for that time - with the caveat that letting agents or the landlord can access the property to renovate or do any maintenance.

 If the tenant wants to move out over the summer completely, consider marketing the property to students on summer courses - or, if you're in a tourist spot, try a short holiday let.